Welcome to the tuning world for fishing reels!

 ⚠️ Attention:

-Especially with older reels or after intensive use in saltwater, replacing bearings can bring noticeable improvements!
+Especially with older reels or after intensive use in saltwater, replacing the bearings can bring noticeable improvements!

 Which spool bearings should you replace?

-When it comes to tuning your baitcaster for more performance, the spool bearings are the first place to look.
+When it comes to tuning your baitcaster for more performance, the spool bearings are the first point of contact.

-But beware: Not every reel is built the same!
+But beware: Not every reel is constructed the same!

-Depending on where the ball bearings are located on your reel, you need to address different areas.
+Depending on where the ball bearings are located on your reel, you need to start at different points.

 Here is a detailed guide on how to quickly and easily find out which bearings you should replace: